 Anaphylaxis is underrecognized and undertreated [1-3,5].
 This may partly be due to failure to appreciate that it can present without obvious skin symptoms and signs and without shock.
 Anaphylaxis is a much broader syndrome than "anaphylactic shock," and the goal of therapy should be early recognition and treatment with epinephrine to prevent progression to life-threatening respiratory and/or cardiovascular symptoms and signs, including shock.

-Diagnostic criteria — Diagnostic criteria for anaphylaxis were published by a multidisciplinary group of experts in 2005 and 2006 [12,13].
+Diagnostic criteria — Diagnostic criteria for anaphylaxis were published by a multidisciplinary group of experts in 2005 and 2006 [13,14].
 These criteria were intended to help clinicians recognize the full spectrum of symptoms and signs that comprise anaphylaxis.
-Recognition of the variable and atypical presentations of anaphylaxis is critical to providing effective therapy in the form of epinephrine, as well as reducing overreliance on less effective medications such as antihistamines and glucocorticoids .
-In a retrospective cohort study of 214 emergency department patients, these criteria were found to have a sensitivity of 97 percent compared with an allergist’s diagnosis upon review of the case, as well as a specificity of 82 percent, a positive predictive value of 69 percent, and a negative predictive value of 98 percent .
+Recognition of the variable and atypical presentations of anaphylaxis is critical to providing effective therapy in the form of epinephrine, as well as reducing overreliance on second-line medications such as antihistamines and glucocorticoids that are not lifesaving in anaphylaxis .
+In a retrospective cohort study of 214 emergency department (ED) patients, these criteria were found to have a sensitivity of 97 percent compared with an allergist's diagnosis upon review of the case, as well as a specificity of 82 percent, a positive-predictive value of 69 percent, and a negative-predictive value of 98 percent .